-The Directors' details, all of whom are non-executive and the majority of whom are independent of the Manager, are set out below.
-The Directors supervise the management of Aberdeen New Dawn Investment Trust PLC and represent the interests of shareholders.
+The current Directors' details, all of whom are non-executive and the majority of whom are independent of the Manager, are set out below.
+The Directors supervise the management of the Company and represent the interests of shareholders.

 David Shearer